Howard University

 I have relied regularly on this archive for my own scholarship, and I intend to center an important part of my teaching around engaging students with the study of the role the Black press played in the fight for democracy in America, as well as showing student journalists how to do their own archival research.
 My intent is to not just have the stories in the archives told, but to create a new generation of storytellers dedicated to this work. – Nikole Hannah-Jones

-To learn more, read the press release or check out this coverage by Howard University’s The Hilltop.
+To learn more, read the press release, check out this coverage by Howard University’s The Hilltop and see the video below.

 The Jonathan Logan Family Foundation